Paul Callo, department head

 Provides practical experience in a biology related career setting by working with professionals in a chosen career specialty area.
 Students work closely with a faculty member and negotiate the terms of internship with the on-site supervisor.
 Credit is awarded on the basis of one semester hour per 50 hours of internship.
 Must be taken P/NC, and does not count as a 300-level elective towards the major.

 400 Senior Seminar (1 s.h.)
 (O, M)

-Students complete planning and begin experiments for the project designed during BIOL 381.
-Students meet in small groups to refine the research plan and write a research proposal for review by midterm, then participate in journal article presentations on relevant papers and lab meetings to report progress on experiments. *Prerequisite: BIOL 381.
+Students complete planning for the project designed during BIOL 381.
+Students refine the research/review plan and then participate in journal article presentations on relevant papers.
+Students meet in small groups to report progress on experiments and data acquisition or on writing of a critical review of the research literature. *Prerequisite: BIOL 381.

 401 Senior Research (2 s.h.)
 (O, M)

-Includes the experimental portion of the senior research project, combined with a lab meeting format in which to present results, including formal oral presentations of the project.
-The student prepares a written thesis and conducts an oral defense of it, and takes the Major Field Achievement Test in Biology.
+This research seminar includes the experimental portion of the senior research project developed during BIOL 381 and 400, combined with a lab meeting format in which to present results, including formal oral presentations of the project.
+The student prepares a written thesis and conducts an oral defense of it, and takes the Major Field Achievement Test in Biology. *Prerequisite: BIOL 400.